CHENJIAR3/delirium_classification/README.md

 ```

 ### Future work
-1. The application are used in clinical validation.
+1. The application and clinical validation.

 ### Acknowledgements
 **If you have any question, please contact me, I will try my best to help you.**